SreejanPersonal/DDC-Bot-Telegram/Readme.md

-# Building DevsDo Code Bot: A Revolutionary Free AI Assistant for Developers
+# Building DevsDoCode Bot: A Revolutionary Free AI Assistant for Developers

 ## Introduction

 In the ever-evolving landscape of artificial intelligence and developer tools, access to premium AI capabilities often comes with a significant price tag.
-Today, I'm excited to share the journey of creating the DevsDo Code Bot, a Telegram-based AI assistant that's reshaping how developers interact with advanced AI models.
+Today, I'm excited to share the journey of creating the DevsDoCode Bot, a Telegram-based AI assistant that's reshaping how developers interact with advanced AI models.

 ## 🌟 Project Overview

-DevsDo Code Bot stands at the intersection of accessibility and innovation, offering developers free access to advanced AI capabilities while maintaining a sustainable ecosystem.
+DevsDoCode Bot stands at the intersection of accessibility and innovation, offering developers free access to advanced AI capabilities while maintaining a sustainable ecosystem.
 This project emerged from a vision to democratize AI access and build a vibrant developer community.

 ### 🎯 Core Objectives
 1. Provide accessible AI tools for developers